 And growing your own isn’t difficult or costly to do.
 Microgreens can be grown indoors year round with lights and supplemental heat.
 Place seed trays on a bench or table top in a greenhouse, garden shed, garage, basement, or in a sunny room.

-Mist or bottom water to avoid disturbing the seeds.
+Mist with water to avoid disturbing the seeds.
 Cover with a domed lid.
 Place on top of a heating mat and under a grow light when growing in cooler temperatures.
-For success, follow the seed company’s specific growing instructions.
+For best success, follow the seed company’s specific growing instructions.

 Harvest time ranges from under two weeks after germination to four weeks, depending on the growth rate of the seed variety and growing conditions.
 Beets, carrots and chard take longer to grow than mustard and radish greens.
 To harvest, clip the desired amount of greens from the tray, above the soil, with scissors.
 To harvest the entire tray of greens at once, use an electric knife.
 Store harvested greens in the refrigerator.
 Once the micro greens are harvested, the soil is removed from the tray and fresh soil is added before broadcasting new seeds.
 To keep a continuous supply of micro greens ready to eat, plant more than one tray of seeds in succession.

 These tiny greens can be enjoyed in gourmet salads, hamburgers, tacos, and in artisan sandwiches.
 Garnish any entrée with a pinch or two of these flavorful greens for plate and palate appeal.
-Micro greens are best eaten raw, so toss them into dishes after removing from heat – just before serving.
+Micro greens are best eaten raw, so if you’re adding them to cooked food, toss them into dishes after removing from heat, just before serving.